MaxWoodworth/javascript-challenge/README.md

 I also struggled with the nitty gritty things I always do.
 Staring at a line of code not understanding why it isnt defined when its simply a missing capital letter rather than a lower case.

 All in all I thought that this assignment was a bit of a slower easier assignment than the sqlalchemy assignment but I know this was just a lead in to the plotly homework.

+I am not sure that when I have more time I will even attempt to do level 2.
+I think I would rather do the bonus for the plotly.